fabferri/az-pattern/loadbalancer/ilb-multiple-fe-be-benchmark/README.md

 [![1]][1]

-* The ARM template use custom script extension to install in Azure VMs:
+* The ARM template uses custom script extension to install in Azure Ubuntu VMs:
-   * nginx with small homepage activated on TCP port 80 iperf3
+   * nginx with small homepage running on TCP port 80
-   * iperf3 to trasfer data at high speed
+   * iperf3 to transfer data at high speed
 * The standard load balancer is configured in HA ports with health probe define don TCP port 80.
 * the internal load balancer is created with:
    * 13 frontend IPs in subnet1 of the vnet2
    * 13 backend IPs in subnet2 of the vnet2
    * 13 different load balancer rules, to map each single frontend IP with one single backed IP
+* a UDR is applied to the subnet1 of the vnet1 to force the traffic to transit always across the load balancer.
+The UDR is not mandatory if the VMs in vnet1 reference as destination the frontend IPs of the load balancer.

 The template can be used to run a throughput benchmark.
 The total throughput can be achieved depends on the VMs SKU.
 To achieve a good throughput is recommended to use the largest VM SKU in the VM family.